 Football Ankle Sprains

 Ankle sprains are a common injury in football.
 Typically, this happens with a quick direction change, and the ankle commonly rolls inward.
-A sprain is damage to the ligaments which stabilize the ankle and can be treated with physical therapy.
+A sprain damages the ligaments that stabilize the ankle and can be treated with physical therapy.

 To learn more about ankle sprains, go to https://www.joionline.net/library/show/ankle-sprain/.